mike2460/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 For more information about this dataset contact: activityrecognition@smartlab.ws Information reposted from README file of full dataset download from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## Tidy Data Set
+## Tidy Data Set Modifications

-The tidy dataset contains the averages of all features of the standard deviation and mean values of the raw data set.
+### Merge test and training datasets together
+The script combines the test and training data from the features, activities and subject data files into one dataset.
+At this stage, the variable names used are the ones found in the features.txt file.

+### Create subset of mean and standard deviation data
+Next the script uses a grep command: grep("mean\\(\\)|std\\(\\)" to find all feature names that have 'mean' or 'std' in them.
+Once those names have been found, a subset of the full data set is generated using those names.

+### Add descriptive activity names
+The script then adds a column that translated the activity label into a more descriptive activity name based on the label/name table in the file 'activity_labels.txt'.

+### Appropriately label dataset with descriptive variable names

 Additionally, the following variable name modifications were performed:

 1. Removed parenthesis from any variable names.
 (Ex. mean() -> mean, etc)
-2. Replaced -t with 'Time' and -f with 'Frequency' in any variable names.
+2. Replaced -t with 'Time _' and -f with 'Frequency _' in any variable names.
-3. Replaced -mean and -std with .Mean and .StandardDeviation in any variable names to eliminate dashes.
+3. Replaced -mean and -std with _ Mean and _ StandardDeviation in any variable names to eliminate dashes.
-4. Changed -X, -Y, -Z with .X, .Y, .Z in any variable names to eliminate dashes.
+4. Changed -X, -Y, -Z with _ X, _ Y, _Z in any variable names to eliminate dashes.
 5. Added some descriptions of name shorthand in variable names
     + 'Acc' -> Acceleration
     + 'Mag' -> Magnitude